Natural gas resource planning

-We look at trends in energy policy, market technologies, regional growth and customer demand to develop strategies that meet the energy needs of our customers, now and in the future.
-The Long Term Gas Resource Plan (LTGRP) is our road map for securing safe, reliable and cost-effective energy resources to meet our customers’ energy needs.
+We look at trends in energy policy, market technologies, regional growth and customer demand to develop strategies that meet the energy needs of our customers and support our transition to a low-carbon energy future and to distributing renewable and low-carbon gas.
+The Long-Term Gas Resource Plan (LTGRP) is our road map for securing safe, reliable and cost-effective energy resources to meet our customers’ energy needs.

 • looks ahead 20 years to identify energy supply requirements, infrastructure needs and opportunities to manage demand